 نویسندگان [English]

-1 Assistant Professor of Architecture, Faculty Member, East Tehran Branch, Islamic Azad University
+1 Assistant Professor of Architecture, Faculty of Art and Architecture, East Tehran Branch, Islamic Azad University, Tehran, Iran.

 چکیده [English]

-With the increasing environmental crisis, the use of solar energy became especially important, which can be an effective step to reduce pollution caused by fuels and energy consumption.
-Therefore, the use of new technologies in the architecture of educational spaces is considered essential.
-The use of photovoltaic system and hot water collector, which have a significant effect on heating, can be useful in this regard.
-The purpose of this research is to investigate the effectiveness of these two components on heating and reducing energy consumption in educational buildings in cold and mountainous climates.
-In the above research, in the first step, effective components were extracted by using library and document studies.
-In the second stage, first, the solar water heater has been dynamically simulated using TSOL software in Urmia region, then one of the existing schools in Urmia was investigated and analyzed, and by simulating the proposed educational building in Design Builder and Modeling Solar water heaters and photovoltaic cells on the building, their effectiveness and performance on heating, production energy and the percentage of hot water supply were investigated.
-According to the results obtained in the solar water heater, the amount of hot water supply will be 81.3%, the efficiency of this system will be 49.9% and the saved gas will be equal to 2670 cubic meters.
+After the rising environmental crisis, solar energy use became a significant, effective measure in reducing the pollution caused by fuels and energy consumption.
+Hence, it is necessary to adopt modern technologies in the architecture of educational spaces.
+Solar cell systems (photovoltaic (PV) systems) and hot water collectors have a considerable impact on heating providing usefulness in this case.
+This study aims to examine the effectiveness of these two components in heating and reducing energy consumption in educational buildings located in cold and mountainous climates.
+In this study, the first step is to extract effective components using library and documentary studies.
+In the second step, the solar water heater is first simulated using TSOL software through the dynamic method in the Urmia climate, and then one of the schools located in Urmia is assessed and analyzed.
+By simulating the proposed educational building designed in Design Builder and modeling the solar water heaters and PV cells on the building, their effectiveness and function are examined in heating, output energy, and hot water supply (%).
+According to the results, in the solar water heater, the hot water supply equals 81.3%, the efficiency of this system equals 49.9% and saved gas equals 2670m3.
+The energy produced by the PV system supplies 47% of the electricity consumption in the rooftop power plant, while supplies 22.3% in the power plant of south side walls.
+According to the comparison between the current mode and the proposed designed mode, total savings equaled 80.3%.
+Therefore, hot water collectors and PV cells have a significant effect on the minimization of energy in educational buildings.

 کلیدواژهها [English]